-Deloitte Bedrijfsrevisoren BV ovve CVBA (represented by Michel Denayer and Nico Houthaeve, both members of the IBR (the "Institut des Réviseurs d'Entreprises/Instituut van de Bedrijfsrevisoren")) (Deloitte) have audited the consolidated financial statements of the Group in accordance with generally accepted auditing standards in Belgium for the financial years ended 31 December 2017 and 31 December 2018.
-In accordance with generally accepted auditing standards in Belgium, the auditors have issued an audit opinion without qualification on 1 March 2019 in respect of the financial statements of the financial year ended 31 December 2018.
+Deloitte Bedrijfsrevisoren CV (represented by Michel Denayer and Nico Houthaeve, both members of the IBR (the "Institut des Réviseurs d'Entreprises/ Instituut van de Bedrijfsrevisoren"), in relation to financial year 31 December 2018 and represented by Koen Neijens, member of the IBR, in relation to financial year 31 December 2019) (Deloitte) have audited the consolidated financial statements of the Group in accordance with generally accepted auditing standards in Belgium for the financial years ended 31 December 2018 and 31 December 2019.
+In accordance with generally accepted auditing standards in Belgium, the auditors have issued an audit opinion without qualification on 21 February 2020 in respect of the financial statements of the financial year ended 31 December 2019.